Вернуться назад

 The main principle of the Agreement as international treaty is adherence to international regulations, respect of national sovereignty and sovereign airspace, mutual trust and common aspiration for efficient and safe development of aviation.

-Certainly, continued support of head of the states and governments of our region for which development of civil aviation and its compliance with the ICAO standards based firstly on international integration is the highest priority is of utmost importance for us.
+the ongoing support of the heads of state and government of our region is extremely important to us, for whom the development of civil aviation and its compliance with ICAO standards, based primarily on international integration, is the highest priority.

-For these years we could establish and implement effective and balanced mechanism of global regional cooperation in the field of civil aviation and aviation industry served as a model for similar organisations in other regions of the world with which we have successful cooperation.
+Over the years, we have succeeded in creating and implementing an effective and balanced mechanism for global regional cooperation in the field of civil aviation and the aviation industry, which has served as a model for similar organizations in other regions of the world, with which we successfully cooperate.

-We have strongly supported the decision of European Union to establish European Aviation Safety Agency (EASA) in 2004 which prototype is IAC and with which we signed international agreement and became professional partners.
+We strongly supported the European Union's decision to establish the European Aviation Safety Agency (EASA) in 2004, the prototype of which is the IAC, with which we signed an international agreement and became professional partners.

-Having close collaboration with main manufacturers of aviation equipment of Russia, Ukraine, USA, states of European Union, Canada, China, Brazil and transnational corporations including Airbus, Boeing and others the IAC Aviation Register certified over 159 aircraft and engine types.
+Having close collaboration with major aircraft manufacturers in Russia, Ukraine, the United States, the European Union, Canada, China, and Brazil, as well as transnational corporations including Airbus, Boeing, and others, the IAC Aviation Register has certified more than 159 types of aircraft and engines.

-Leading airlines of our region together with Tupolev, Ilyushin, Yakovlev, Sukhoi, Antonov aircraft widely operate Boeing, Airbus, ATR, Bombardier, Embraer, Cessna aircraft and others.
-We will continue this work transparently and non-discriminatorily, independently from the manufacturing country.
+Leading airlines in our region, along with aircraft manufacturers Tupolev, Ilyushin, Yakovlev, Sukhoi, and Antonov, widely operate Boeing, Airbus, ATR, Bombardier, Embraer, Cessna, and other aircraft.
+We will continue this work transparently and non-discriminatorily, regardless of country of manufacture.

 102 international airports and 550 types of air navigation systems certified by the IAC gave new opportunities for development of international air traffic network.